peyrona/mingle/README.md

 * A programming language (very close to natural language) named "_Une_".<br>
 * The tools associated with the _Une_ language.

-_Une_ is focused in the Internet of the Things ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) and it is extremely easy to learn: it is not needed to have programming skills at all to learn and to use _Une_.
-If you are familiar with MS-Excel (or any other spreadsheet), you already know a lot about _Une_.
+_Une_ is focused in the Internet of the Things ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) and it is extremely easy to learn: it is not needed to have programming skills.

 After being compiled, _Une_ can be executed on most of the existing Operative Systems (Windows, MacOS, Linux, Solaris and others).
-The name of the ecosystem (the language plus additional tools) provided here is: "Mingle Standard Platform" (MSP for short).
+The full name is: "Mingle Standard Platform" ('MSP' or 'Mingle' for short).

 Everything is Open Source (available under the Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation (2 books created under the Creative Commons license).